arambazamba/ng-adv/demos/07-testing/01-jasmine/jasmine-testing/src/assets/markdown/ngrx-selectors.md

-Examine the mockstore.component.spec.ts.spec files in /ngrx-selectors.
+Examine the selectors.component.spec.ts files in /ngrx-selectors.